Antonia Laucher: Career

-In 1813 she sang in Brno, in Gyrowetz's Agnes Sorel and Der Augenarzt and in Mozart's Don Giovanni.
+In 1813 she sang in Brünn, in Adalbert Gyrowetz's Agnes Sorel (based on Agnès Sorel), and Der Augenarzt and in Mozart's Don Giovanni.

 Her last known attempt at artistic activity is a brief attempt to establish herself as an actress with theatre appearances in 1822, and after this it is presumed that she was inactive.

 Personal life

 Laucher is believed to have had illegitimate children, and it is known her sister had at least one illegitimate daughter, Marie Weiler.
-The sisters were described to have three children between them in 1825, years before Antonia married.
+The sisters were described as having three children between them in 1825, years before Antonia married.

-On February 16, 1832, the 45-year-old Antonia Laucher married Gabriel Edlen von Nespern, who was 13 years her junior.
+On 16 February 1832, the 45-year-old Antonia Laucher married Gabriel Edlen von Nespern, who was 13 years her junior.
 According to the marriage register, the couple lived at 966 in Himmelpfortgasse.
-Her husband died in 1839, and she began a long widowhood with a modest pension.
+Her husband died in 1839, and she began a long widowhood while living from her modest pension.

 Death

 She died in obscurity at the age of 85 in August 1871, having lived since her husband's death in the Hietzing district of Vienna.